Radnor House Sevenoaks School: Curriculum

-The curriculum in the Prep is rich, engaging and hugely varied with pupils studying ICT, Performing/Visual Arts and Outdoor Adventurous Education alongside the more traditional subjects such as English, Maths, Geography, History and Science.
+The curriculum in the Prep is rich, engaging and hugely varied with pupils studying ICT, Performing/Visual Arts and Outdoor Adventurous Education alongside the more traditional subjects such as English, Maths, Geography, History, and Science.

 In the Senior School pupils study a wide-ranging curriculum which places equal value on traditional subjects whilst also preparing pupils to flourish in a rapidly evolving world.

 Activities

-Radnor House Sevenoaks offers an extremely varied co-curricular programme including Forest School, Sports, Performing Arts, Dance, Music, Art & Design, Young Enterprise, Duke of Edinburgh Award, Science, Debating, Literature.
+Radnor House Sevenoaks offers a varied co-curricular programme including Forest School, Sports, Performing Arts, Dance, Music, Art & Design, Young Enterprise, Duke of Edinburgh Award, Science, Debating, Literature.
 It has an enriching scholarship programme with academic, sport, art, music, drama and all-rounder scholarships available.
 Radnor House Sevenoaks also aims to introduce children to the benefits of charitable giving from an early age.
 The school supports local and national charities and also works with Project Le Monde to support the Radnor House School in Uganda.